Fire Ban in Effect Read More >

 Eaglecrest Golf Course Revisioning

-The proposed $8.5 million land purchase would bring approximately 42.5 hectares (105 acres) of land into public ownership, allowing the Town to shape the site’s long-term use.
-The agreement remains subject to extensive public consultation, technical assessments and due diligence.
+The $8.5 million purchase brings approximately 42.5 hectares (105 acres) of land into public ownership, allowing the Town to shape the site’s long-term use.
+The agreement was subject to extensive public consultation, technical assessments and due diligence.

-If finalized, approximately 40% would be converted to forested parkland with walking trails and habitat restoration.
-The remaining lands will be home to a nine-hole golf course and carefully planned housing developments to help meet community needs.
+Approximately 40 acres will be converted to forested parkland with walking trails and habitat restoration.
+The remaining lands will be home to a nine-hole golf course and carefully planned housing developments to help meet community need.

 • Aug – meetings with residents’ associations, golf course members and community groups

-Consultation will be led by MODUS Planning.
+Consultation is being led by MODUS Planning.
 The Town wants to hear from the public on:

 • Any specific concerns or conditions that would affect their support for the acquisition.